FederatedAI/FATE/doc/federatedml_component/shap.md

 and Shapley Values.
 Here we briefly introduce SHAP and Federated SHAP developed based on SHAP.

 Additive feature attribution methods have an explanation model that is a linear function of binary variables[2].
-Assuming we have an instance with *M* features, To explain the predict result *g(z')*
+Assuming we have an instance with *M* features, φ To explain the predict result *g(z')*

 Below formula shows the definition of additive feature attribution methods: